Isaac Asimov wrote or edited so many books that the number can swallow the man.

 That misses what made him important.

 Asimov changed the mental habits of science fiction.
-He taught it to ask what happens when systems, not just heroes, drive the story.
+He taught it to ask what happens when systems, as much as heroes, drive the story.

 He was a Brooklyn intellectual shaped by science and immigration